arialdomartini/arialdomartini.github.io/_posts/2024-11-05-xunit-property.md

 - tdd
 - pbt
 ---
 Ever wondered why parametric tests in xUnit are called "*theories*"?
-And why tests are "*facts*" instead of, well, just "*tests*"?
+And why are tests called "*facts*" instead of, well, just "*tests*"?

 Investigating on this topic helped me realize that I have always used xUnit theories incorrectly.
-And that xUnit loves the idea of Property-Based Testing..
+And that xUnit loves the idea of Property-Based Testing.

 <!--more-->